davidtaylor6130/davidtaylor6130/README.md

 ### Hi there, I'm David - aka davidtaylor6130 👋

 ## I'm a Graduate Computer Games Programmer, Gamer, and Cyclist
-* 👨‍💻 My latest project is a small mobile game made in Unity aimed for a release in October
+* 👨‍💻 My latest project is a small mobile game made in Unity aimed for a release Before the end of the year
 * 🎯 2021 Targets
   * 🎓 Get a First in University ✔️
   * 📱 Release a Mobile Game
-  *  👔 Obtain a professional programming job
+  *  👔 Obtain a professional programming job ✔️
 * Fun fact: 🚵🏽 I'm currently planning and training to Cyle from "John O' groats" in scotland to "Lands End" in Cornwall (most northen point of the uk to the most southwestern point)

 ### Connect with me: